zjin-hust/zjin-hust.github.io/_pages/about.md

 **I am looking for self-motivated Master and Undergraduate students.
 Please send me an email with your CV if you are interested in the above areas.**

 # 🔥 News
+- *2025.04*: &nbsp;🎉🎉 Our paper "TempGraph: An Efficient Chain-driven Temporal Graph Computing Framework on the GPU" is accepted by ASPLOS 2025!
 - *2025.02*: &nbsp;🎉🎉 Our papers "A Data-Centric Hardware Accelerator for Efficient Adaptive Radix Tree" and "PairGraph: An Efficient Search-space-aware Accelerator for High-performance Concurrent Pairwise Queries" are accepted by DAC 2025!
 - *2025.01*: &nbsp;🎉🎉 Our paper "OHMiner: An Overlap-centric System for Efficient Hypergraph Pattern Mining" is accepted by EuroSys 2025!
 - *2024.07*: &nbsp;🎉🎉 Our paper "An Efficient ReRAM-based Accelerator for Asynchronous Iterative Graph Processing" is accepted by ACM TACO!